 Charles Gane was born in Niagara Falls but grew up in Toronto.
 He studied at Carleton University and graduated with a Bachelor of Architecture in 1983.

-Charles practiced architecture in Ottawa for several years before eventually returning to Toronto where he spent ten years at the Zeidler Roberts Partnership until 1996 when he became a founding principal of CORE Architects.
+Charles practiced architecture in Ottawa for several years before eventually returning to Toronto where he worked at Zeidler Roberts Partnership from 1986 until 1994 when he became a founding principal of CORE Architects.

 His love of jazz is echoed in his improvisational design aesthetic where he interprets architectural styles in individualistic ways within the context of a given typology.